CandoRailServices/aws-deploy-container/README.md

 This repository contains the source for a container image that will deploy ECS services to AWS from a CodeShip pipeline.

+The built Docker image can be found [here](https://hub.docker.com/r/seandunn/aws-deploy-container/)

 # Usage
 To deploy a new ECS service:
 ```